israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

     The Error object can also be used as a base object for user-defined exceptions.
     See below for standard built-in error types.

+    Runtime errors result in new Error objects being created and thrown.

 ## Classes